NBA : They pay $ 25,000 for a ticket to Michael Jordan's debut with the Bulls in the NBA

-One ticket to Michael Jordan’s 1984 NBA debut game with the Chicago Bulls It has been sold for almost $ 25,000 – more than 22,500 euros -, a record for such a ticket.
+One ticket to Michael Jordan’s 1984 NBA debut game with the Chicago Bulls It has been sold for almost $ 25,000 – more than 22,500 euros -, a record for a ticket of this type.

 05/30/2020